 College of the Redwoods tracks the cohort loan default rates (CDR) of it's loan borrowers:

 What is a default rate?
 A cohort default rate is the percentage of CR student borrowers who enter repayment on certain loans during a particular federal fiscal year, October 1 to September 30, and default or meet other specified conditions prior to the end of the second following fiscal year.
 Why is measuring the default rate important and what does it do for us?
-Lenders use this rate to determine their risk exposure and evaluate the health of the student lending program at an intuition.
+Lenders use this rate to determine their risk exposure and evaluate the health of the student lending program at an institution.

 TYPES OF LOANS